 You’ve seen the ads on TV: Celebrities tell you about a life insurance policy with no medical exam.
 For some, “guaranteed issue” and “guaranteed acceptance” individual life insurance may be the only way to acquire coverage.

 “Most of these policies have small face values, usually less than $20,000.
 This is because guaranteed issue policies are designed for a specific purpose, which is to pay for funeral expenses.
-Additionally, some insurers may offer guaranteed issue policies only to a small universe of consumers, such as those between ages 50 and 85," he says.
+Additionally, some insurers may offer guaranteed issue policies only to a small universe of consumers, such as those between ages 50 and 85,” Graham says.

 The high premiums, combined with a low face amount for the death benefit, make guaranteed issue life insurance a less desirable option for relatively healthy individuals.
 For some of these policies, you could end up paying more in premiums than your beneficiaries will receive upon your death.

 Make sure you do the math to figure out how much you’ll have paid out into your guaranteed issue policy in five, 10 or 15 years.
 Don’t assume that your agent will tell you that you may pay more in premiums than your beneficiaries will get back in death benefit; very few states have laws that require this disclosure.

 Introduced to reduce insurance fraud, a graded death benefit policy pays out only a portion of the death benefit if you die within the first several years of the policy.
 Check the policy details for a schedule of how the benefit amount is graded.

 “All of these limitations help prevent adverse selection, (such as) people that know that they are dying soon will buy as much insurance as they can, and these limitations limit the financial risk to the insurer of that occurring,” says Graham.

 Insurers couldn’t offer guaranteed issue policies without this protection, he says.